Long-term effects of alcohol: Alcohol's effect on the fetus

-Short term-term effects of alcoholism on family and children
+Effects of alcoholism on family and children

 Children raised in alcoholic families have the potential to suffer emotional distress as they move into their own committed relationships.
 These children are at a higher risk for divorce and separation, unstable marital conditions and fractured families.
 Feelings of depression and antisocial behaviors experienced in early childhood frequently contribute to marital conflict and domestic violence.
 Women are more likely than men to be victims of alcohol-related domestic violence.

 Children of alcoholics often incorporate behaviors learned as children into their marital relationships.
 These behaviors lead to poor parenting practices.
 For example, adult children of alcoholics may simultaneously express love and rejection toward a child or spouse.
 This is known as insecure attachment.
 Insecure attachment contributes to trust and bonding issues with intimate partners and offspring.
 In addition, prior parental emotional unavailability contributes to poor conflict resolution skills in adult relationships.
 Evidence shows a correlation between alcoholic fathers who display harsh and ineffective parenting practices with adolescent and adult alcohol dependence.

 Children of alcoholics are often unable to trust other adults due to fear of abandonment.
 Further, because children learn their bonding behaviors from watching their parents' interactions, daughters of alcoholic fathers may be unable to interact appropriately with men when they reach adulthood.
 Poor behavior modeling by alcoholic parents contributes to inadequate understanding of how to engage in opposite gender interactions.

 Sons of alcoholics are at risk for poor self-regulation that is often displayed in the preschool years.
 This leads to blaming others for behavioral problems and difficulties with impulse control.
 Poor decision-making correlates to early alcohol use, especially in sons of alcoholics.
 Sons often demonstrate thrill-seeking behavior, harm avoidance, and exhibit a low level of frustration tolerance.